Python Regius (king Python)

 Costs and Purchase

-One-off costs: This includes the costs for the accommodation, lighting, heating, water bowl and decoration.
-All together this can cost a few hundred euros to a few thousand euros.
+One-time costs: These include the costs for the enclosure, lighting, heating, water bowl, and decoration.
+This can cost anywhere from a few hundred euros to a few thousand euros in total.
 The final amount depends on the quality and size of the products.
+Fixed costs: Fixed costs include the cost of food, which amounts to a few tens of euros per year.